innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

 To allow Terraform to authenticate with AWS, you need to add your AWS credentials as environment variables at the workspace level in HCP Terraform:

 - Navigate to your workspace in the HCP Terraform UI.
-First select the 'innovationinsoftware' organization, click workspaces in the left hand menu, and finally select your workspace.
+First select the 'policy-as-code-training' organization, click workspaces in the left hand menu, and finally select your workspace.
 - Go to the **Variables** page.
 - In the **Workspace variables** section, click **+ Add variable**.
 - Select the **Environment variable** radio button.